AYSO Region 109

 A. Team Size:

-ideally be comprised of 10 players and will play with 7 players (minimum 5),
+- 10U teams will comprise 10 players and will play with 7 players (minimum 5), including a goalkeeper.

-and the game is played with 11 players on the field (10 plus 1 Goalkeeper).
+- 14U and above, the teams comprise 14 players and the game is played with 11 players on the field (10 plus 1 Goalkeeper).

-There must be 7 players on the field for the match to proceed.
+- There must be 7 players on the field for the match to proceed.

 B. Laws of the Game:

-Game, including the offside rule, are used as modified by AYSO with the following exceptions:
+The full FIFA Laws of the Game, including the offside rule, are used as modified by AYSO with the following exceptions:

 - Since a full sized field is a bit of a physical challenge for children this age, U-9 and U-10 games in Region 109 are played on reduced size fields that are approximately 60% of full size.
 To keep everything to scale, all distances in the Laws of the Game are reduced proportionately.
 For example, the 10-yard distances at free kicks and corner kicks are reduced to 8 yards.
 Slightly smaller goals are also used.